hammerlab/cytokit/docker/README.md

 # Docker Instructions

-Build and run the production container:
+Pull and run the production container:

 ```bash
 # Building a development container